vim-scripts/vim-geeknote/README.md

     \        'aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeee',
     \    ]

+##### By Expression

+Notebooks can also be filtered by expressions.
+Use the following option to specify a list of regular expressions to apply to each notebook to decide if it should be included in the navigation window.
+Unlike filtering by GUID, this option does *not* yield a performance improvement.
+In fact, it may slightly degrade it depending on the number of expressions you specify.

+    let g:GeeknoteNotebookFilters=
+    \    [
+    \        'Unsorted'          ,
+    \        '^Status - WW(\d+)$',
+    \    ]

+#### Explorer Special Characters

+The following options may be used to customize the characters used to denote opened/closed notebooks and tags:

+    let g:GeeknoteExplorerNodeClosed = '+'
+    let g:GeeknoteExplorerNodeOpened = '-'

+Both unicode and ascii characters are supported.

 ### Launching

 It may sometimes be convenient to launch geeknote in a new instance of Vim.
 An